Zaina15/Zaina15/README.md

 - 👋 Hi, I’m @Zaina15
-- 👀 I’m interested in Computer Science, Engineering, Machine learning and AI
+- 👀 I’m interested in Computer Engineering, Circuits, Embedded Systems, and Machine Learning
 - 🌱 I’m currently majoring in computer engineering at SDSU.
 - 💞️ I want to collaborate on projects related to embedded systems.
 - 📫 How to reach me: https://www.linkedin.com/in/zaina-kudchiwala-979673183/